yJoaoFerreira/MobileLauncherOPB/README.md

 - O principal desafio do Launcher é integrar o React-Native com a API do PojavLauncher.

-- O Front-End do App deve ser manipulado através do React-Native.
+- O Front-End do App deve ser manipulado através do React-Native (JS).